SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/flex.md

 <img src="https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Flex/Flex-Credits-Consumed.png" alt="Flex dashboard" />

-The **Credits Consumed** dashboard provides visibility into the total amount of [Cloud Flex Credits](/docs/manage/manage-subscription/cloud-flex-credits-accounts) your organization has consumed.
+The **Credits Consumed** dashboard provides visibility into the total amount of [Sumo Logic Credits](/docs/manage/manage-subscription/sumo-logic-credits-accounts) your organization has consumed.
 This allows you to monitor and control search costs.

 ### Feature Level Scan Volume